ankane/camo-ruby/README.md

 gem "camo"
 ```

-Add your camo host and key to your environment or create an initializer `config/initializers/camo.rb`.
+Add your Camo host and key to your environment or create an initializer `config/initializers/camo.rb`.

 ```ruby
 ENV["CAMO_HOST"] = "https://camo.herokuapp.com"